Menu

 • The long term sustainability of the school in terms of budget, staffing, admissions and performance and the identification and mitigation of risks in these areas

-• The ability of the school to achieve the goals established in the School Improvement Plan
+• The ability of the school to achieve the goals established in the annual School Improvement Plan

-• The ability of the school to maintain the highest standards of provision for pupils in terms of safeguarding, curriculum, health and safety and environment
+• The ability of the school to maintain the highest standards of provision for pupils in terms of safeguarding, curriculum, health and safety and the school environment

 • The preservation of the school’s status as a church school and its relationship with All Saints Church and the Oxford Diocese

-• Effective management of the implications of there being one Headteacher across All Saints Infants and All Saints Junior school
+• Effective management of the implications of there being one Headteacher across All Saints Infants and All Saints Junior schools

 • Effective sharing of staff and resources between the All Saints schools